Government Cloud Solutions

-NIST SP 800-171 is generally applicable to Nonfederal Information Systems that store or process federal Controlled Unclassified Information (CUI), but must appropriately protect the confidentiality of the CUI data in accordance with CUI Federal Acquisition Regulation (FAR).
+CMMC and NIST SP 800-171 is generally applicable to Nonfederal Information Systems that store or process federal Controlled Unclassified Information (CUI), but must appropriately protect the confidentiality of the CUI data in accordance with CUI Federal Acquisition Regulation (FAR).
 These are typically businesses, educational institutions, and research organizations that legitimately store and process federal CUI on their own systems.
 NIST SP 800-171 and DFARS requires DOD and US Federal contractors and sub-contractors to meet 110 security controls.
 FedRAMP Moderate accredited cloud services can help accelerate compliance requirements at a reduced cost.
 Click here to learn more and download our Free eBook.

 The OMB Trusted Internet Connection (TIC) Initiative is designed to reduce the number of United States Government (USG) network boundary connections, including Internet points of presence (POPs), to optimize federal network services, and improve cyber protection, detection, and response capabilities.
 In its current form, a TIC-compliant architecture precludes direct access to applications running in the cloud.
 However, the TIC program recently proposed a draft Federal Risk and Authorization Management Program (FedRAMP)–TIC Overlay that provides a mapping of NIST SP 800-53 security controls to the required TIC capabilities.
 In May 2015, GSA and DHS invited AWS to participate in a FedRAMP–TIC Overlay pilot.
 The purpose of the pilot was to determine whether the proposed TIC overlay on the FedRAMP moderate security control baseline was achievable.
 In collaboration with GSA and DHS, AWS assessed how remote agency users could use the TIC overlay to access cloud-based resources, and whether existing AWS capabilities would allow an agency to enforce TIC capabilities.